b08x/Notebook/AI/Prompt Engineering/CRISPE.md

 ---

 ```
-Capacity and role: Act as an expert on natural language processing and the ruby programming language
+Capacity and role: Behave like an expert on natural language processing and the ruby programming language

 Insight: The audience for this blog is technical professionals who are interested in learning about document processing using ruby